ashwin6cs/Todo-app/README.md

 # Todo-app

-Access the [Todo App documentation](https://todo-app-34vp.onrender.com/docs) for detailed information and instructions on using the application.
+- Access the [Todo App documentation](https://todo-app-34vp.onrender.com/docs) for detailed information and instructions on using the application.
+- The application is deployed on [Render](https://dashboard.render.com/select-repo?type=web).
+Click the link to access the deployment and explore the live environment.

 # FastAPI Todo and User Management